 Natural disasters can significantly affect the real estate market.
 A devastating storm can cause a thriving market to completely turn around in a matter of days.
 People may abandon the area, and homeowners may become renters.
 Listings may increase, but prices may drop and it could take quite some time for the market to rebound.

-Plenty of factors from your situation come into play when deciding to buy a house, but be sure you don’t overlook external factors such as interest rates, the economy and the impacts of nature when making your decision about when to enter the market.
+Plenty of factors from your situation come into play when looking to buy a house, but be sure you don’t overlook external factors such as interest rates, the economy and the impacts of nature when making your decision about when to enter the market.

 Questions to Ask Before Buying a House